 How to set up email or record MX

-The MX Record (Mail Exchanger Record) is the record that allows the reception of mail.
-It specifies the mail servers that the domain has.
-An MX record always points to an A record, it never points to a CNAME.
-To configure the mail record or MX record ...
+The MX Record (Mail Exchanger Record) is the record that enables email reception.
+It specifies the mail servers associated with the domain.
+An MX record always points to an A record, never to a CNAME.
+To configure the mail record or MX record of your ...